top of page

 (Access × Engagement × Effectiveness) / (Barriers + Bias)

-• Access: Technology, internet, cultural tools, affordability.
+• Access: Refers to technology, internet availability, cultural tools, and affordability.

-• Effectiveness: Outcomes that boost user well-being.
+• Effectiveness: Looks at outcomes that positively impact user well-being.

-• Barriers: Language, stigma, cost, digital divide.
+• Barriers: Identify constraints like language, stigma, costs, and the digital divide.

-• Bias: Algorithmic/systemic design inequities.
+• Bias: Considers algorithmic or systemic design inequities.

 Applying the Equity Equation: Assessing a Therapy Outcome Monitoring System in Practice